-Failure to Remove Unintended Foreign Objects During Surgery
+We've got your Failure to Remove Foreign Objects Claim covered

 Although the need for surgery has seen a rise in the last couple of years, for a variety of reasons, it also means that surgeons are becoming more skilled and practised in their chosen fields, technically allowing for less errors.
 However, mistakes during surgery do happen, and these kinds of mistakes can include a failure to remove foreign objects from your body.
 If you have been victim to this, and the mistake has caused direct harm to you, you may be entitled to compensation.